 ‘He Loves Me, He Loves Me Not…’ Do women like a man who plays hard to get?
-It seems there now is science to back up the old adage… A study published yesterday finds that women are more attracted to men whose feelings towards them are unknown or unclear.
+It seems there now is science to back up the old adage… A study published in February of 2011 finds that women are more attracted to men whose feelings towards them are unknown or unclear.

 Playing Hard To Get

 Still looking for a Valentine’s Day date?
 Here is some dating advice directly from the laboratory – A study concluded that there may be something to “playing hard to get.”
 The study published in Psychological Science, a journal of the Association for Psychological Science, finds that women are more attracted to men when they are uncertain of the men’s feelings for them.

 Most psychological research concludes that person ‘A’ usually likes person B about as much as they think person B likes them.
 “If we want to know how much Debbie likes Steve, a good predictor is how much she thinks Steve likes her,” write the authors of the paper, Erin R. Whitchurch and Timothy D. Wilson of the University of Virginia and Daniel T. Gilbert of Harvard University.
 “But what if Debbie is not sure how much Steve likes her?”
 This might lead Debbie to spend a lot of time thinking about Steve, wondering how he feels, and she may find him more attractive the more she dwells on those thoughts.